You solve problems. You design and build systems and make sure it works.

 Overall we look for people who have ability, initiative, good communication, and strong values.

-Only Singapore Citizens or Permanent Residents will be considered.
+We regret that as a Singapore Government Agency, only Singapore Citizens or Permanent Residents will be considered.